Insurance for Language Immersion Programs

 How to print out an insurance card

 Xperitas participants should print out their insurance card prior to departure and carry it with them while traveling.
 The insurance card for our Core™Travel insurance coverage with Xperitas can be accessed and printed from the Core Travel Insurance website.
-Click on the button that says “Go to your Profile”.
+Once you are logged in, click on the button that says “Go to your Profile”.
 There you will find an button that says “Print Insurance Card”.

 Note: Pre-existing conditions, mental illness and pregnancy are not covered by the insurance policy included with Xperitas programs.
 Therefore, we recommend that each traveler's own comprehensive medical insurance be current and include coverage for the destination country.